iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 <br>

 - The Three-Body Problem (re-read) <br>
-My second favourite science-fiction novel.
+My second favorite science-fiction novel.
 Involves the Chinese Cultural Revolution, chaotic motion, aliens and a funny cop.
 Mostly, it keeps engaging you with an overarching mystery.
 The novel gives you a jarring view of what contact with extra-terrestrial intelligence would feel like.
 <br><br>

 - Annihilation <br>